 Westport real estate is some of the most expensive in Kentucky, although Westport house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Westport is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Westport is a town of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Westport who work in office and administrative support (22.22%), healthcare suport services (15.56%), and personal care services (11.11%).
+Overall, Westport is a town of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Westport who work in office and administrative support (19.72%), healthcare suport services (16.20%), and personal care services (11.27%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Westport has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Westport has few renters and college students.
 But the biggest reason it is quieter in Westport than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Westport may be for you.

-Being a small town, Westport does not have a public transit system used by locals to get to and from work.
+Westport is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Westport in 2022 was $33,973, which is wealthy relative to Kentucky, and middle income relative to the rest of the US.
-This equates to an annual income of $135,892 for a family of four.
+The per capita income in Westport in 2022 was $29,830, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $119,320 for a family of four.
 However, Westport contains both very wealthy and poor people as well.

-Westport is a somewhat ethnically-diverse town.
 The people who call Westport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westport residents report their race to be White.
-Westport also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.19% of the town’s residents.
-Important ancestries of people in Westport include German, Italian, Irish, Welsh, and French.
+Important ancestries of people in Westport include Irish, German, Italian, French, and English.

 The most common language spoken in Westport is English.
 Other important languages spoken here include Polish and Langs. of India.